 Submissions for RTTA funding are reviewed by the Commission and then provided to the Council for their consideration to provide recommendations to the Minister for Road Safety.

-The RTTA funds several road safety projects and programs which are selected based on their ability to deliver outcomes for the Towards Zero State Strategy.
+The RTTA funds several road safety projects and programs which are selected based on their ability to deliver outcomes for the Driving Change Strategy.

 These projects are coordinated by the Commission, with most being delivered by other State Government agencies as well as other entities.